LIT’s librarian/instructional technology liaison program is an integral part of our connection to teaching and learning at Ursinus.

 - Librarians make presentations about information literacy in order to keep the campus community informed about national trends and new approaches.

-- The instructional technologist responds to requests from all departments, but focuses on courses where technology has great potential to enhance teaching and learning.
+- The instructional technology staff respond to requests from all departments, but focuses on courses where technology has great potential to enhance teaching and learning.

 |American Studies||Christine Iannicelli|